MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

       ![New application registration](./media/application-proxy-secure-api-access/8-create-reg-ga.png)

-You've now registered the AppProxyNativeAppSample app in Microsoft Entra ID.
-To give your native app access to the SecretAPI web API:
+The `AppProxyNativeAppSample` app is now registered in Microsoft Entra ID.
+Give your native app access to the `SecretAPI` web API:

 1. On the **App registrations** page, select the **AppProxyNativeAppSample** app.